Pigmentation means coloring.

 - Hair

-- Innermost layer of skin
+- The innermost layer of skin

 - Pupils and irises